yifeiacc/COSTA/README.md

 CiteSeer: https://wandb.ai/yifeiacc/COSTA/runs/31jrnccw?workspace=user-yifeiacc

 The detailed settings (including hyper-parameters and GPUs) and the results can be found in these logs.
-You can directly checkout to the corresponding branch.
+You can directly checkout to the corresponding branch(commit).

 ### Usage
 To run our code, just run the following